nyirog/argparse_action/README.md

 ## Documentation

-Documentation can be build with the `doc` make target:
+Documentation can be build with the `doc` make target.
+To ensure the documentation build tools the `make dev` has to be executed once before `make doc`.

 ```
+make dev
 make doc
 ```